Inochi2D/inox2d/README.md

 Inox2D is designed to be extensible.
 Nodes are extensible through the `Node` trait and users can create their own `NodeRenderer` with the `opengl` feature.
 That means a lot of cursed code involving `dyn Trait`, `Any` and trait downcasting.
 Hopefully in a future version of Rust I'll be able to make these abstractions cleaner with the [`Provider` API](https://rust-lang.github.io/rfcs/3192-dyno.html) (I prefer to stay on the stable version of Rust).

+**Update:** I'm currently rewriting the node system to be much cleaner.
+The `Node` trait will likely disappear in favor of just `Any`.

 > Note: all the shader files that are present in this repository (under `shaders/`) have been copied from the original Inochi2D implementation, but are currently not used.
 Instead, it's using Link Mauve's simpler shaders.

 ## Optimization